 The JRCERT provides guidance for safe clinical practice and training for Radiography students.
 Specifically, the JRCERT outlines the definition and parameters of direct and indirect supervision.

-JRCERT Standard 4.4: Assures that medical imaging procedures are performed under the direct supervision of a qualified radiographer until a student achieves competency.
+JRCERT Standard 5.4: Assures that medical imaging procedures are performed under the appropriate supervision of a qualified radiographer.